Clean Pavement Initiative

 How do sealant industry professionals participate?

 To participate, sealant industry professionals agree to offer asphalt-based sealant (i.e. asphalt emulsion) as an option to their customers and educate them by providing the Clean Pavement Initiative program brochure supplied by the City.
-They also agree to provide annual data to the City on the amount of coal-tar-based and asphalt-based sealant applied in Springfield so the effectiveness of this program can be tracked over time.
+They also agree to provide annual data to the City on the amount and types of sealant applied in Springfield so the effectiveness of this program can be tracked over time.
 This voluntary commitment does not prevent the sale or use of other types of sealant.

 Sign up as a participating professional.